ECB seeks to reconcile soaring inflation with war risks | Headlines

 These forecasts have been so unreliable in recent months that policymakers are now openly questioning them, making them less relevant in decision-making.
 War in Ukraine is also likely to set in motion economic forces that could boost prices further out.

-Increased defence spending, as outlined by several euro zone members, and a quicker green transition to wean the bloc off Russian gas are both likely to boost government spending and inflation.
-These may also be backed by joint European Union debt issuance, and the bloc would be likely look to the ECB to keep its cost of borrowing down.
+Increased defense spending, as outlined by several eurozone members, and a quicker green transition to weaning the bloc off Russian gas are both likely to boost government spending and inflation.
+These may also be backed by joint European Union debt issuance, and the bloc would be likely looking to the ECB to keep its cost of borrowing down.

-It is next to impossible to quantify the inflation costs of these long term decisions, however, so ECB projections will not reflect them, even if policymakers are likely to raise them in the debate.
-(Editing by Catherine Evans)
+It is next to impossible to quantify the inflation costs of these long-term decisions, however, so ECB projections will not reflect them, even if policymakers are likely to raise them in the debate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)